The Cost of Living in Malta in 2023: A Comprehensive Guide

 Investigating the Cost of Living in Malta

 When you’re considering moving to Malta, it’s essential to get a grasp on the cost of living in order to create a realistic budget.
-You’ll need to be aware of the monthly expenses you’re likely to face, such as rent, groceries, utilities, transport, entertainment and healthcare plans.
-Let’s delve deeper into each of these categories.
+We will discuss the monthly expenses you’re likely to face, such as rent, groceries, utilities, transport, entertainment, and healthcare plans.
+However, you may also need to consider other factors when moving to Malta such as:

 Rent